19hours/sg-statutes/Acts/Women’s Charter.md

 ### Power of court to order maintenance

-113\.
-The court may order a man to pay maintenance to his wife or former wife —
+113\.—(1) The court may order a man to pay maintenance to his wife or former wife, or order a woman to pay maintenance to her incapacitated husband or incapacitated former husband —

 (a) during the course of any matrimonial proceedings; or

 (b) when granting or subsequent to the grant of a judgment of divorce, judicial separation or nullity of marriage.

-[42/2005]
+[Act 7 of 2016 wef 01/07/2016]

+(2) The court may make an order under this section regardless when the marriage was solemnized, whether before, on or after the date of commencement of section 23 of the Women’s Charter (Amendment) Act 2016.

+[Act 7 of 2016 wef 01/07/2016]

 ### Assessment of maintenance

-114\.—(1) In determining the amount of any maintenance to be paid by a man to his wife or former wife, the court shall have regard to all the circumstances of the case including the following matters:
+114\.—(1) In determining the amount of any maintenance to be paid by a man to his wife or former wife, or by a woman to her incapacitated husband or incapacitated former husband, the court shall have regard to all the circumstances of the case including the following matters:

 (a) the income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future;